SIDN/entrada/README.md

 ENTRADA is an open source big data tool for network data analytics.

-ENTRADA converts DNS data in PCAP files to Apache Parquet files and sends the results one of the following:
+ENTRADA converts PCAP files containing DNS data to Apache Parquet files and sends the results to one of the following endpoints:
 - Hadoop HDFS + Impala
 - AWS S3 + Athena
 - Local disk

 All workflow actions such moving data files around and creating database tables are handled by ENTRADA.
-For more information see the [ENTRADA](http://entrada.sidnlabs.nl/) website.
+For more information see the [ENTRADA wiki](https://github.com/SIDN/entrada/wiki).

 ## How to use